 - Family Therapy to prepare you for entry level clinical work; or

-- Family Financial Studies to assist families with financial issues as a coach, counselor, or other programs.
+- Family Financial Studies to assist families with financial issues as a coach or counselor.

 The Department of Family Social Science has several master’s degree paths that will expand your career options.
-The Master’s degree in Family Social Science offers two completion tracks – a capstone thesis or capstone project - as well as a combined master’s/doctoral degree option.
+The Master’s in Family Social Science offers two completion tracks–a capstone thesis or capstone project–as well as a combined master’s/doctoral degree option.

 A Graduate Minor in Family Social Science is available to students pursuing master’s or doctoral degrees.
 Enhance your program of study with an understanding of family theories, family research methods, and core family content.